argoroots/prusaslicer/README.md

 # PrusaSlicer profiles: Prusa CORE One INDX with a 0.25 nozzle and TPU

-Custom PrusaSlicer presets for a CORE One INDX (8-tool) with a modified tool setup: tools 1–7 keep the stock HF 0.4 nozzles, tool 8 carries a standard-flow 0.25 nozzle for fine detail.
-Also adds Fillamentum Flexfill 98A (semi-flexible TPU) for the 0.4 tools.
+Custom PrusaSlicer presets for a CORE One INDX (8-tool) with a modified tool setup: tools 1–6 keep the stock HF 0.4 nozzles, tool 7 carries a standard-flow 0.4 nozzle dedicated to flexible filaments (TPU/TPE; high-flow nozzles are not ideal for them), and tool 8 a standard-flow 0.25 nozzle for fine detail.
+Also adds Fillamentum Flexfill 98A (semi-flexible TPU).

 Prusa ships no 0.25-nozzle or flex profiles for INDX, so every preset here is a copy of a Core One / Core One+ system profile with a handful of targeted edits.
 This document lists each preset, its base profile, and every changed setting with old value, new value, and reason — enough to rebuild or extend the setup from scratch.